Kenyan Leadership Team

 Willis earned his Diploma and Bachelor of Theology degree from Moffat Bible College and Kenya Methodist University respectively.
 He later graduated from Daystar University with a Master of Arts degree in Communications.
 Willis is married to Janet Otieno, and they are blessed with three daughters; Joy (15), Pam (9) and Laila (7).
 Janet is a Registered Nurse Practitioner and has served as Head of the Midwifery Department at Kijabe College of Health Sciences.

-Lillian Mukeni Omobori began volunteering at CGA in 2000 when she and her husband moved to Mbita to start a church.
+Lilian Mukeni Ombori began volunteering at CGA in 2000 when she and her husband moved to Mbita to start a church.
 The first year she served the school by assisting with Bible classes, chapel and home visits for the orphans.
 But as her love for the children grew, so did her commitment.
-In 2002 she became the orphan overseer and now she is the Student Care Department Coordinator which includes monitoring the living situation, health care, academic and social progress of the orphans.
+In 2002 she became the orphan overseer which includes monitoring the living situation, health care, academic and social progress of the orphans.
 In addition to this she coordinates the uniforms, shoes, and pe games kits for all the students, as well as teaches Bible in grades 7 and 8.
 She is literally a mother to almost 300 children.
-Lillian has a love for the Lord, His Word and the church.
+Lilian has a love for the Lord, His Word and the church.
 She takes to heart the biblical mandate that calls us to care for the widows and orphans.

-Lillian married Ezekiel Ombori in August 1994.
-They met at a Bible college, where he obtained a degree in Bible Theology, and Lillian received an advanced diploma in the same.
-Since then Lillian has gone on to get her bachelor’s degree in Bible Theology and hopes to pursue her masters in September 2007.
-Lillian and Ezekiel are both strong mature Christians, and though they both serve in local schools they also pastor a church in the community.
+Lilian married Ezekiel Ombori in August 1994.
+They met at a Bible college, where he obtained a degree in Bible Theology, and Lilian received an advanced diploma in the same.
+Since then Lllian has gone on to get her bachelor’s degree in Bible Theology and hopes to pursue her masters in September 2007.
+Lilian and Ezekiel are both strong mature Christians, and though they both serve in local schools they also pastor a church in the community.
 They have 3 children of their own and 4 (more at times) orphans living in their home under their care.
-Lillian is a huge blessing to CGA and to the community of Mbita.
+Lilian is a huge blessing to CGA and to the community of Mbita.

 Daina Odoyo was one of the original founding members of CGA.
 In 1997 when the school was starting, Daina left a good job to help with the pioneering effort of creating a school for orphans in Mbita.
 She was on the original planning committee and also became the first teacher, handling the young 4 year olds in Nursery class (pre-school).
 Every young child who has entered CGA in the Nursery class has passed through her hands.
 Some of her former pupils are now in college and university, but they wouldn’t be there today without Daina’s efforts to help them learn the basics of speaking English, reading, writing and even how to behave in class!
 She provides a motherly influence and cares about each and every child.
 Her patience and love make each student feel comfortable and welcomed so that they learn to love coming to school.
 Daina’s husband, Peter Odoyo, passed away from cancer in 2012 which has left Daina as a widow caring for her 4 children, as well as a niece who lives with them.
-Her only son Benjamin is attending university.
-Her daughter Perpetua is in high school and the youngest daughter, Miracle, attends CGA.
 Her first born, Beatrice, has earned a diploma in Business.
+In 2014, Benjamin will graduate from high school, Perpetua started her 1st year of high school and Miracle is in 4th Grade at CGA.
 Daina’s niece also started living with them in 2011 after her parents passed away.

 Steve and Judi Cochran have been involved with the ministry of Christ’s Gift Academy in Kenya, since 1999.
 As manager, Steve oversees the development of the facilities, staff, special projects, finances and purchasing.
 As administrator, Judi oversees the teaching staff, curriculum, enrollment, orphan care, and the spiritual focus for the school.